edheltzel/flightdeck-esbuild/README.md

 All the directories have a corresponding file that is used to import all the files in the directory.
 Each of these files are imported into `.eleventy.js` as modules.
 - `./_flightdeck/filters.js`
-- `./_flightdeck/plugins.js` - this file controls Eleventy plugins to that modify content.
+- `./_flightdeck/plugins.js` - this file controls Eleventy plugins that modify content.
 - `./_flightdeck/shortcodes.js`
 - `./_flightdeck/transforms.js`
-- `./_flightdeck/workflow.js` - this file controls the development server provided by Eleventy.
+- `./_flightdeck/workflow.js` - this file controls the Eleventy dev server.

 Flightdeck comes with a custom image transform plugin that watches for changes in the `./src/assets/images` directory and then optimizes any new or changed images, copies it to the output destination directory `./dist/assets/images`.
 Since we are using the the [Eleventy Image Plugin](https://www.11ty.dev/docs/plugins/image) under-the-hood, it is smart enough to know if an image has already been optimized, we don't need to worry about that. **Just set it and forget it.**